UsamaKenway/Easy-LLM-Server/README.md

   ]
 }
 ```
-You can also Assign names for roleplaying.
+You can also assign names to the roles for a role-playing conversation:

 ```sh
 {